sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **(human) ERROR -> (code) DEFECT -> (system) FAILURE**
 <br>

+validation [IEC 61508-4]
+Confirmation by examination and provision of objective evidence that the particular requirements for a specific intended use are fulfilled.

+verification [IEC 61508-4]
+Confirmation by examination and provision of objective evidence that the requirements have been fulfilled.

 **FAILURE**: A failure is the misperformance or lack of ability of a component to comply with its designed function, during certain time, or under specified enviromental system conditions.